nrwl/nx/docs/shared/node-tutorial/2-nx-graph.md

 ### `products-api`

-Update this generated `main.ts` file of this project to also import the `createProductsDataClient()` function.
+Update the generated `main.ts` file of this project to also import the `createProductsDataClient()` function.
 Then use the data client and the express api to create an express app with 2 GET request handlers:

 ```javascript {% fileName="apps/products-api/src/main.ts" %}
 /**